 In most communities, there are dozens of non-profit and other organizations, each working on a discrete set of goals, yet operating in the same place and systems as others.
 “We need to collaborate to be more effective and have a bigger impact” is the frequent refrain.
 The question is how and where do we start?
-Last week, I had the opportunity to offer a training in collaborating for collective impact at the South Coast Non-Profit Leadership Conference in New Bedford, MA.
+We had the opportunity to offer a training in collaborating for collective impact at the South Coast Non-Profit Leadership Conference in New Bedford, MA.
 Funders in the region jointly organized and sponsored this conference, which brought together about 150 non-profits from areas such as education, arts, community development, environment, and food.
-I’ll share here how we designed the event and some of the outcomes, as this can be a model that can be replicated in any community to begin the conversations about collaborating across organizations and sectors for collective impact.
+I’ll share how we designed the event and some of the outcomes, as this can be a model that can be replicated in any community to begin the conversations about collaborating across organizations and sectors.

 First, I want to share my “design intent” in how I approached this.
 In Peter Block’s book Community: The Structure of Belonging, he writes “We need to weave the social fabric to shift from isolation into connectedness and caring for the whole.
 Social fabric is built one room at a time, starting with this one.”
 He emphasizes that every gathering can be an example of the future we want to create.
 Instead of viewing this situation as an opportunity to give a speech at a conference to educate people on the concept of collective impact, I focused on how I could design this conference session to model the concepts and create the fertile soil for greater collaboration to emerge.